-Getting to Florence Italy from Livorno - Bus, Tours, Shore Excursions,
+Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 Due to the fact your ship will be docked in Livorno Italy, a smaller port town 80 km away from Florence itself, getting to Florence should be taken seriously before you even step foot on the ship.